matthewjdenny/ISSR_Data_Science_Summer_Summit_15/Handouts/Rcpp_Tutorial.md

   solving my problem.
 This approach is very case specific but can often be a simple and fast workaround.

 2. You can also attempt to rewrite the offending function manually to remove the assert calls from the source code.
 This is more risky as you now have to do all of the checking yourself, but can also be very rewarding as you get to use exactly the function you wanted to.
+I ended up doing this for the [boost `normal_distribution` function](http://www.boost.org/doc/libs/1_53_0/boost/random/normal_distribution.hpp) which contains the following line of code:
+  	BOOST_ASSERT(_sigma >= RealType(0));

+  which was causing gcc to throw a WARNING which R picked up and would not let my package pass `R CMD check`.
+I simply removed the offending line of code and then included the header file in my package but under a different namespace (replacing `namespace boost {` with `namespace mjd {` in my case) so that the function could now be called using:

+  	mjd::normal_distribution<double> normdist(mean,var);

+  which will give identical performance to the boost version but not throw a WARNING.
+This just means we need to ensure that we never pass a non-positive variance to the normal distribution, so a chekc should be done in R or in C++ to make sure this does not happen.